 The Homestead sites have the approved capacity for 68.9 percent of above moderate-income units, and the Valley Glen Orchards III project has an additional 6.1 percent above moderate-income unit capacity in areas where over 40.0 percent of renters overpay for housing and 20.0 to 29.0 percent of homeowners overpay for housing.
 The remaining 25.0 percent of above moderate-income unit potential is located on three sites in the Sunset Avenue area where 30.0 to 39.0 percent of renters and over 50.0 percent of homeowners overpay for housing.
-The Homestead sites have the capacity for 58.7 percent moderate-income units, and the approved Sutton at Parklane project has an additional 40.0 percent above moderate-income unit capacity, plus two moderate-income infill unit sites, in areas where over 40.0 percent of renters overpay for housing and 20.0 to 29.0 percent of homeowners overpay for housing.
-All of the lower-income site capacity is located in the southern portion of the city where over 40.0 percent of renters overpay for housing and 20.0 to 29.0 percent of homeowners overpay for housing, with 96.8 percent of the capacity in the Homestead community and the remainder just north of the city center.
+The Homestead sites have the capacity for 58.7 percent moderate-income units, and the approved Sutton at Parklane project has an additional 40.0 percent above moderate-income unit capacity, plus two moderate-income infill unit sites, in areas where over 40.0 percent of renters overpay for housing and 20.0 to 29.0 percent of the city where over 40.0 percent of renters overpay for housing and 20.0 to 29.0 percent of homeowners overpay for housing and 20.0 to 29.0 percent of homeowners overpay for housing and 20.0 to 29.0 percent of homeowners overpay for housing.
+All of the lower-income site capacity is located in the southern portion of the city where over 40.0 percent of renters overpay for housing and 20.0 to 29.0 percent of the capacity in the Homestead community and the remainder just north of the city center.
 However, the homeowner overpayment rate where the two sites with an 11-unit capacity (2.6 percent of lower-income unit capacity) by the city center is over 50.0 percent.